gideondk/Raiku/README.md

 By Riak default, the last phase is automatically returned.
 Other phases can be returned by using the `>=>` between two phases (as opposed to the normal `>->`).

-Contructed jobs can be send to the client using the `mapReduce` function:
+The run the job, the job is send to the client using the `mapReduce` function.

 <notextile><pre><code>client mapReduce job
 res0: Tuple2[List[JsValue], List[JsValue]]
 </code></pre></notextile>

-This enables you to use the MapReduce results in a type safe manner.
-To use the results from a MapReduce job in a reactive manner, the `streamMapReduce` function can be send to the client:
+This enables you to use the MapReduce results in a type safe manner (without run-time checking on the amount of phases).
+If you want to use the results from a MapReduce job in a Reactive manner, the `streamMapReduce` function can be send to the client:

 <notextile><pre><code>client streamMapReduce job
 res0: Tuple2[Enumerator[JsValue], Enumerator[JsValue]]